matn7/CS-Notes/src/main/java/deployment/LINUX.md

 mv ~/Documents/newfolder/ ./jackpot
 ```

-### The Locate Command
+### Locate Command

-- The locate command searches a database for files and returns a list of results.
+- Locate command searches a database for files and returns a list of results.
 - Using a database is very fast, but requires updating.
 - To help protect against errors you can use the --existing and --follow options.
 - Best thing to do is update the database (done automatically daily).